nearai/nearai_langchain/README.md

 ## 🚧 Development Status

-This library is currently in active development.
+Agents built on this library can be run both locally and on app.near.ai.
+More features are in active development.

 ## 🎯 Key Purposes